buraksun/buraksun/README.md

 Also, I follow new technologies closely

--
-- 🌱 I’m currently learning React, NodeJs
+- 🌱 I’m currently learning React, NodeJs, AWS Cloud - Serverless
 - 💬 Ask me about ...
 - 📫 How to reach me: gunesbrk@hotmail.com